-Another question arising about this letter concerns who the audience was in Rome.
+Another question concerns who the audience was in Rome.
 The church there was likely originally composed of Jewish believers.
-But by the time Paul wrote they had likely become a predominantly Gentile church.
+But by the time Paul wrote, they had likely become a predominantly Gentile church.
 Did he write to the church as a whole, primarily to the Gentile believers, or primarily to the Jewish believers?
 I have seen arguments for all three positions.
-And much of that argument centering around the discussion of the Jews in chapters 9-11.
-Is it written to Gentiles to answer their questions about where Israel sits in God’s plan.
+And much of that argument centers around the discussion of the Jews in chapters 9-11.
+Is it written to Gentiles to answer their questions about where Israel sits in God’s plan?
 To Jews to assure them that they have not been abandoned?
 Or does it do both?

 Most scholars date this epistle to around A.D.
 56, give or take a year.
 This is toward the end of Paul’s third missionary journey.
 And likely after his long stay in Ephesus, when he was paying a short visit to Corinth.
-At that time he was preparing for his trip to Jerusalem to take the offering collected by the Asian church to the poor saints there.
+At that time, he was preparing for his trip to Jerusalem to take the offering collected by the Asian churches to the poor saints there.

-It is hard to know just what rumours the Roman church have have heard concerning Paul and his teachings.
+It is hard to know just what rumors the Roman church may have heard concerning Paul and his teachings.
 So this letter could serve to alleviate any concerns they might have had in partnering with him.
-Making it clear that the gospel he proclaimed was God given.
+Making it clear that the gospel he proclaimed was God-given.